Vivekanand-R/AI-Product-Framework/README.md

             D. Their user cloud discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
 Agile 2.0, Cloud schedules practices Agile internally and enables Agile transformation for customers through cloud-native tools today, DevOps practices.
 Instant QA Check, access visibility blocks list.
 Standing AI here.
+The AI performed an ongoing system-wide search the entire environment for Agile 2.0, not available, maybe occupied with org level?.
+Agile's 2.0 will like this, another twin super agile coach practices www.agile.in/@PriyankaNKS as a reference for wave from diaphragm natively.
+Strong resemblance in the looks, expressions and beats.

+Redirect it to the correct comparision table:

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />